bk1817/5m-data-2.5-data-warehouse/assignment.md

 | "East Station" | 5,300 | 150 | 160 |
 | ... | ... | ... | ... |

-⚠️ Note: These values are illustrative.
-Your actual results will depend on the data in fact_rides.

 ```

 ## Submission